'Just say no' good for war on drugs - and me

 I've been listening to a podcast interview with Elizabeth Gilbert, author of "Eat, Pray, Love," the newly released novel "City of Girls" and other works.
 She learned from Byron Katie to offer a simple and straightforward response when she wants to decline requests.

 That's it.
 No excuses.
 No elaborate explanation that can be used against her in follow-up requests.
 When we have checked our inner compass and know that we are not interested in doing what is being asked of us, we should just say no, Gilbert believes.

 She said she learned from Martha Beck, a friend of hers and favorite writer of mine, that our inner compass is always right.
 We don't listen to it because we've been trained to override it by culture and trauma and family and training.

 I was simultaneously intrigued and anxious.
 How will the world function if favors are never repaid?
-How will anything get done if we can simply say no when we don’t want to do something?
-My heart rate quickened just thinking about it.
+How will anything get done if we can simply say no when we don't want to do something?
+My heart rate quickened just

 I soon realized my discomfort was arising out of a scarcity mindset.
 The feelings of desperation that lead to statements like, "What will I do without your help?" are backed by a belief that one person and one person only can provide what is required.